splion-360/warehouse-automation/seg/README.md

 |IoU|83.5| 76.4|

 ## Installation
 For the purpose of this assignment, I have setup ROS2 nodes with provisions for inferencing using webcam and rosbag.
 To get started, make sure you have ROS2 (*ROS2-foxy Ubuntu 20.04 LTS*) installed in your system and install the necessary python modules to run the inference node.
-To infer on ros bag, place the extracted file (.db3 and yaml) inside the `seg/bag` directory.
+To infer on ros bag, place the extracted file (.db3 and yaml) inside the `seg/bag` directory and update the name accordingly inside the launch file.

 <br>